eflautt/ga-data-science/lessons/lesson-13/readme.md

 Two popular NLP toolkits in Python are `nltk` and `spacy`.
 While `nltk` has been one of the most popular, it has not kept up with advances in NLP and has not been well maintained. `spacy`, while more modern, is not available for commericial-use.

-We will utilize `spacy` in this class, `nltk` has a similar interface and similar functionality.
-Most the utilities and individual tasks have their own very specialized tools available as well.
+We will utilize `spacy` in this class; `nltk` has a similar interface and similar functionality.
+Most of the utilities and individual tasks have their own very specialized tools available as well.

 Let's start by attempting to process some of the titles.